 Experts at the National Oceanic and Atmospheric Administration (NOAA) are predicting that this season will see between 14 and 21 named storms.
-They expect six to 10 of these to become hurricanes — including three to six major ones with winds of 111 mph or higher.
+They expect six to 11 of these to become hurricanes — including two to five major ones with winds of 111 mph or higher.
 To put this into perspective, the average hurricane season only sees 14 named storms.
 [2]

 With the Atlantic hurricane season running from June 1 to November 30, now is a good time to protect your property and financial well-being from hurricane wind damage or storm surge before a storm hits.
 That includes having an evacuation plan, preparing your home and cars, and reviewing your homeowners insurance and flood insurance policies.